UMCarpentries/intro-curriculum-r/paper/paper.md

 using the Carpentries curriculum.
 Some advantages that we found are:
-1. It is modular, so workshop organizers can choose any programming language lesson (e.g. R or Python) to pair with lessons on the unix shell and version control;
+1. It is modular, so workshop organizers can choose any programming language lesson (e.g. R or Python) to pair with lessons on the Unix shell and version control;
 1. It has been refined over years by many contributors and taught at workshops around the world; and